-About OG
+About OGC

-OGC - the UK Office of Government Commerce - is an Office of HM Treasury.
-The OGC logo is a registered trademark
+OGC - the UK Office of Government Commerce - is an office of HM Treasury.

-OGC Service Desi
+OGC Service Desk

-OGC customers can contact the centra OGC Service Desk about all aspects of OGC business.
+OGC customers can contact the central OGC Service Desk about all aspects of OGC business.
 The Service Desk will also channel queries to the appropriate second-line support.
-We look forward to heaview form we ou can contact the Service Des
+We look forward to hearing from you.